gavinhoward/bc/README.md

 [GNU `bc`](https://www.gnu.org/software/bc/) extensions, as well as the period (`.`) extension for the BSD bc.

+This `bc` also includes an implementation of `dc` in the same binary, which includes all FreeBSD and GNU extensions.
+However, it does not have the `!` command; the author does not want to deal with the security implications.

 This `bc` is Free and Open Source Software (FOSS).
 It is licensed under the BSD 0-clause License.